okhanokbay/MapViewPlus/README.md

 ## How to use

-**1) If you are using Interface Builder, set your map view's class and module as MapViewPlus:'**
+**1) If you are using Interface Builder, set your map view's class and module as MapViewPlus:**

 <img src="https://github.com/okhanokbay/MapViewPlus/blob/master/Example/settings_and_module.png">